 To conclude, in this article, I have shown you two methods to apply formulas to create email addresses in Excel.
 Go through the full article and subsequently practice on your own from our practice workbook.
 I hope you find this article helpful and informative.
 If you have any further queries or recommendations, feel free to comment here.

-- Separate City State and Zip from Address Using Excel Formula
+- How to Separate City State and Zip from Address Using Excel Formula